ax-sh/typeorm-seed-lab/README.md

 # typeorm-seed-2023

+# NEVER RUN ON PROD DATABASE
+# USE IN CAUTION WHEN IN DEV DATABASE

 ## This repo contains scripts to seed SQL database using Typeorm

 ### You can use the below code for generating Typeform entities from an already existing database